-Description of existing environmental and potential impacts andscapes.
-Any risk of erosion or sedimentation would be minimal and mitigated with the below safeguards. s the proposal likely to result in more than 2.5ha (area) of exposed soil?
-Yes ⊠ No □ The proposed works could require approximately 7.13ha of earthworks if the entirety of the pipeline would be new pipeline constructed adjacent to the existing channel.
+Description of existing environmental and potential impacts Is the likely proposal footprint in or nearby highly sloping landform?
+Yes □ No ⊠ No, the proposed works and compound/laydown areas are located on relatively flat landscapes.
+Any risk of erosion or sedimentation would be minimal and mitigated with the below safeguards.
+Is the proposal likely to result in more than 2.5ha (area) of exposed soil?
+The proposed works could require approximately 1ha of earthworks if the entirety of the pipeline would be new pipeline constructed adjacent to the existing channel.
 The final area of disturbance is likely to be significantly less.
 Exposed soil would be limited and temporary during the construction phase, with backfilling to occur on completion of the proposed works.
-Potential impacts Excavated soils will be replaced on completion of the works, assuming no contamination is identified.
+Yes 🗆 No ⊠ Potential impacts Excavated soils will be replaced on completion of the works, assuming no contamination is identified.
 Any erosion risks during excavation would be mitigated with the below safeguards.

-- Site management will incorporate best management erosion and sediment control practices such as those found in the Department of Housing's "Blue Book" (4th Edition) (OEH, 2004)on erosion and sediment control including: - At the commencement of the works, and progressively during the work install the required erosion control and sediment measures - o Regularly inspect erosion and sediment controls, particularly following rainfall. - Maintain a register of inspection and maintenance of erosion control and sediment capture measures, where the duration of works at a single location is more than one shift. - Ensure that machinery leaves the site in a clean condition to avoid tracking sediment onto public roads. - In all excavation activities, separate subsoils and topsoils to ensure that they are replaced in their natural configuration to assist revegetation - Manage works in consideration of heavy rainfall events - Areas of disturbed soil would be rehabilitated promptly and progressively during investigation works. - Ensure a spill procedure is in place - If contaminated areas are encountered during construction, appropriate control measures will be implemented to manage the immediate risks of contamination.
+- Site management will incorporate best management erosion and sediment control practices such as those found in the Department of Housing's "Blue Book" (4th Edition) (OEH, 2004) on erosion and sediment control including: - At the commencement of the works, and progressively during the work install the required erosion control and sediment measures - o Regularly inspect erosion and sediment controls, particularly following rainfall. - Maintain a register of inspection and maintenance of erosion control and sediment capture measures, where the duration of works at a single location is more than one shift. - Ensure that machinery leaves the site in a clean condition to avoid tracking sediment onto public roads - In all excavation activities, separate subsoils and topsoils to ensure that they are replaced in their natural configuration to assist revegetation - Manage works in consideration of heavy rainfall events - Areas of disturbed soil would be rehabilitated promptly and progressively during investigation works. - Ensure a spill procedure is in place - If contaminated areas are encountered during construction, appropriate control measures will be implemented to manage the immediate risks of contamination.
 All other works that may impact on the contaminated area will cease until the nature and extent of the contamination has been confirmed and any necessary site-specific controls or further actions identified in consultation with relevant government agencies - Classify all excavated material in accordance with the EPA Waste Classification Guidelines (EPA, 2014).
 Dispose of or reuse material in accordance with its waste classification